fscelliott/docsdonewell/_drafts/2025-05-13-ai-assisted-docs.md

 - Failed to explain the 'why' for this custom operation, which is simply that JsonLogic lacks native support for variable declaration.
 - Failed to explain the scope for the varaible declaration, a key point.
 - Were very prone to code sample hallucination.
 The first few prompts, for example, resulted in a code sample that made heavy use of a `do` operation that's not supported in JsonLogic.
+- Failed to provide a concise, useful description of the method's args

 Here are the results: